xtermi2/elasticsearch-searchguard/example/README.md

     -   node: is a certificate for all nodes
     -   admin: is a certificate which is used to configure search guard

-## start elasticsearch with docker-compose
+## start elasticsearch, kibana, prometheus and grafana with docker-compose

 1.  set required kernel flags (<https://www.elastic.co/guide/en/elasticsearch/reference/current/vm-max-map-count.html>)
     -   `sudo sysctl -w vm.max_map_count=262144`